JeremyAnsel/xwa_hooks/xwa_hook_concourse/zip/readme.txt

 Suppose that the mission is "[MissionDir]\[Mission].tie".
 To play a per-misson briefing movie, create a movie named "Movies\[Mission]_briefroom.[ext]" where [ext] is "snm" or another supported movie format.
 If a such movie doesn't exist, then "briefroom.[ext]" is played.

+Emails count is now unlimited.
+The emails status are written to a file named "<PilotName>_emails.bin" where "<PilotName>" is the name of the pilot.

 *** Credits ***